paulshorey/notes/ide/webstorm.md

 #### Gotchas, stuff to remember
 besides things fixed by the settings file:

 1. By default, WebStorm will not open a file for editing when you simply click once on the file in navigation.
 You have to double-click to open a file.
 To make a file opened with one click (like in Sublime/VsCode), click the little gear icon in top right Project menu (file navigation), and select "Autoscroll to Source".
+Also check "Autoscroll from Source".